BSI-Bund/secvisogram/app/scripts/importUiMetaData/README.md

 ### `uiType`

-The CSAF JSON schema already provides basic type information like String or Date.
-In some cases we need additional information to select the correct input components.
+Some fields need additional logic that can not be derived from the CSAF schema.
+This field specifies the correct input component for the given json path.

 Available uiTypes:
+- STRING_DATETIME
+- STRING_URI
+- STRING_ENUM
 - STRING_MULTI_LINE
-- STRING_ENUM
 - STRING_ID
 - OBJECT_CWE
 - OBJECT_CVSS_2
 - OBJECT_CVSS_3
 - ARRAY_REVISION_HISTORY

+The `importUiMetaData.js` script can detect `STRING_DATETIME`, `STRING_URI`
+and `STRING_ENUM` on its own.
+All other uiTypes must be provided in the `metaData.js` file.

 ### `propertyOrder`